Lectio Divina: 5th Sunday of Lent (C)

 John 8:1-2: Jesus and the crowd

 After the discussion reported at the end of chapter 7 (Jn 7:37-52), all go home (Jn 7:53).
-Jesus has no home in Jerusalem, so he goes to the Mount of Olives.
-There he finds a garden where he can spend the night in prayer (Jn 18:1).
-The next day, before sunrise, Jesus is once more in the temple.
+Jesus has no home in Jerusalem, so He goes to the Mount of Olives.
+There He finds a garden where He can spend the night in prayer (Jn 18:1).
+The next day, before sunrise, Jesus is once again in the temple.
 The crowd draws near to listen.
-Usually, the crowd sat in a circle around Jesus when he taught.
+Usually, the crowd sat in a circle around Jesus when He taught.
 What would Jesus have been teaching?
-Whatever it was, it must have been great because the crowd went there before dawn to listen to him!
+Whatever it was, it must have been great because the crowd went there before dawn to listen to Him!

 John 8:3-6a: His enemies’ provocation

-Suddenly, the Scribes and Pharisees arrive and bring with them a woman caught in flagrant adultery.
+Suddenly the scribes and Pharisees arrive and bring with them a woman caught in flagrant adultery.
 They place her in the middle of the circle between Jesus and the crowd.
-According to the law, this woman had to be stoned (Lv 20:10; Dt 22:22.24).
-They ask: "Master, this woman was caught in the very act of committing adultery, and in the Law Moses has ordered us to stone women of this kind.
+According to the law, this woman had to be stoned (Lev 20:10; Deut 22:22,24).
+They ask, "Master, this woman was caught in the very act of committing adultery, and in the law Moses has ordered us to stone women of this kind.
 What have you got to say?”
 This was a provocation, a trap.
-If Jesus said: "Apply the law", the Scribes would have said to the crowd: he is not as good as he appears to be because he orders the woman to be killed.
-If Jesus said: "Do not kill her”, they would have said: "He is not as good as he appears to be since he does not observe the law!"
+If Jesus said, "Apply the law", the scribes would have said to the crowd, “He is not as good as He appears to be because He orders the woman to be killed.”
+If Jesus said, "Do not kill her”, they would have said, "He is not as good as He appears to be since He does not observe the law!"
 Under the appearance of fidelity to God, they manipulate the law and use a woman to accuse Jesus.
 Jesus uses these opportunities to provide guidance to us today as well, and neither of those answers would have left us with a deeper understanding of mercy.

 John 8:7-8: Second provocation and the same reaction from Jesus

 Faced with this quiet attitude of Jesus, it is the adversaries who become nervous.
 They insist and want to know Jesus’ opinion.
-Jesus, then, stands up and says: "Let the one among you who is guiltless be the first to throw a stone at her!"
-And bending down he again starts to write on the ground.
-He does not engage in a sterile and useless discussion concerning the law, because, in reality, the problem lies elsewhere.
-Jesus shifts the centre of the discussion.
-Instead of allowing the light of the law to be focussed on the woman so as to condemn her, he asks that his adversaries examine themselves in the light of what the law demands of them.
+Jesus, then, stands up and says, "Let the one among you who is guiltless be the first to throw a stone at her!"
+And bending down He again starts to write on the ground.
+He does not engage in a sterile and useless discussion concerning the law because in reality, the problem lies elsewhere.
+Jesus shifts the center of the discussion.
+Instead of allowing the light of the law to be focused on the woman so as to condemn her, He asks that His adversaries examine themselves in the light of what the law demands of them.
 Jesus does not discuss the letter of the law.
 He discusses and condemns the evil attitude of those who manipulate people and the law to defend their own interests that are contrary to God, the author of the law.

 John 8:9-11: Final epilogue: Jesus and the woman

 Jesus’ reply upsets the adversaries.
-The Pharisees and the Scribes retreat shamefaced one by one “beginning with the eldest”.
+The Pharisees and the scribes retreat shamefaced one by one “beginning with the eldest”.
 The opposite of what they had planned happened.
 The one condemned by the law was not the woman but those who believed themselves to be faithful to the law.
 Finally, Jesus is left alone with the woman.
-Jesus stands up, goes to her and says: "Woman, where are they?
-Has no one condemned you!"
-She answers: "No one, sir!"
-Then Jesus says: "Neither do I condemn you.
-Go away, and from this moment sin no more!"
+Jesus stands up, goes to her and says, "Woman, where are they?
+Has no one condemned you?"
+She answers, "No one, sir!"
+Then Jesus says, "Neither do I condemn you.
+Go, and from this moment sin no more!"
 Jesus will not allow any one to use the law of God to condemn a brother or sister, when that person is also a sinner.
 Any one who has a plank in his eye cannot accuse the one who only has a splinter in his.
 “Hypocrite!
 Take the plank out of your own eye first, and then you will see clearly to take out he splinter that is in your brother’s eye” (Lk 6:42).

 This episode, better than any other teaching, shows that Jesus is the light of the world (Jn 11:12) who reveals the truth.
 It brings to light the hidden and most intimate things within a person.
 In the light of Jesus’ words, those who seemed to be defenders of the law are revealed to be full of sin.
-They recognise this and go away beginning with the eldest.
-And the woman, thought to be guilty and meriting the death sentence, stands before Jesus, absolved, redeemed, dignified (cf. Jn 3:19-21).
+They recognize this and go away beginning with the eldest,and the woman, thought to be guilty and deserving the death sentence, stands before Jesus, absolved, redeemed, dignified (cf. Jn 3:19-21).
 Jesus’ action gives her new life and restores her dignity as woman and daughter of God.

 c) Further information: